frostie/osrs-hiscores-bot/README.md

 # osrs-hiscores-bot
-A Discord bot that displays OSRS overall hiscores of specific players when commanded to with `!hiscores` command, and 24 hour updates with the `!updates` command.
+A Discord bot that displays OSRS overall hiscores of specific players when commanded to with `!hiscores` command, and shares live level updates as they are registered in the OSRS hiscores.
+You can also invoke the `!updates` command to get all level updates of the last 24 hours.

 ## How to configure the bot